Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 Visiting Paris, France - travel tips and useful information for first time travelers

-1. Prepare your itinerary & book timed-entry tickets
+1. Prepare your itinerary & book timed-entry tickets in advance

 Get Your Guide tour flag in Versailles Palace, Paris, France

-2. Consider getting the Paris Museum Pass
+2. Consider the Paris Museum Pass

-A good way to save some money when visiting some of the best-known museums and landmarks in Paris is to buy a multi-day Paris Museum Pass.
+A good way to save money when visiting some of the best-known museums and landmarks in Paris is by getting a Paris Museum Pass.
+It includes free entry to many of the most popular tourist attractions in Paris and grants skip-the-line entrance to most of them.

 Good to know: Public museums in Paris offer FREE entrance for kids under 18 years old, and for EU citizens under 26 years old.
 For attractions that work with timed entry, you will still have to book a (free) timed ticket.